Multi-trade takeoffs from whole plan sets and bid folders

 Bid calendars don't pause for anyone.
-The firms that wire plan intelligence in now are the ones walking into hard bids with RFIs drafted and counts already defended—not still stuck in manual symbol passes.
+Teams approved for testing use Estym8 for folder-wide takeoffs and risk surfacing—walk into hard bids with RFIs drafted and counts already defended, not stuck in slow manual recounts.

 Editable counts with totals updating automatically